 There needs to be a balance between the ideal of transparency and the rights of individual privacy.
 A woman cannot require an employer to disclose confidential information, unless she asks for an order from the employment tribunal and the tribunal orders the employer to do so.

-A woman can use the statutory questions procedure or correspondence to request key information.
+A woman can write to her employer to request key information.
 In many cases an employer will be able to answer detailed questions in general terms, while still preserving the anonymity and confidentiality of other employees.

 Although much of the information a woman may request won’t be confidential, some of it might be.
 For example, the exact details of a comparator’s pay package.

-Pay records will usually include personal data covered by the Data Protection Act, which can only be disclosed in accordance with data protection principles.
+Pay records will usually include personal data covered by the Data Protection Act and General Data Protection Regulations, which can only be disclosed in accordance with data protection principles.
 Other personal information, such as ethnic origin and medical details, are also subject to particular safeguards.

 The disclosure of confidential information in the employment context is also protected by the implied duty of trust and confidence owed by an employer to an employee.